lyteword/chspurgeon-tod/volume-3/psalm-78.md

 **Verses 59-72.**

-1\.A gloomy sunset, *Ps 78:59-60*.
+1\.
+A gloomy sunset, *Ps 78:59-60*.

-2\.A baleful might, *Ps 78:60-64*.
+2\.
+A baleful might, *Ps 78:60-64*.

-3\.A blessed sunrise, *Ps 78:65-72*. *C. D.*
+3\.
+A blessed sunrise, *Ps 78:65-72*. *C. D.*

 **Verses 9, 67.** The backsliding of prominent believers.

-1\.The Lord's soldiers: who they were; belonging to God's chosen people; were distinguished by grace. *Ge 48:17-20*.
+1\.
+The Lord's soldiers: who they were; belonging to God's chosen people; were distinguished by grace. *Ge 48:17-20*.
 Strong by God's blessing. *De 33:17*.
 Honourable place among their brethren.
 Favoured with the tabernacle at Shiloh— *Ps 78:60*.

-2\.Their equipment: armour defensive and offensive; like that of others who triumphed.
+2\.
+Their equipment: armour defensive and offensive; like that of others who triumphed.

-3\.Their behaviour in battle: to turn back was traitorous, cowardly, dangerous, disastrous, dishonourable.
+3\.
+Their behaviour in battle: to turn back was traitorous, cowardly, dangerous, disastrous, dishonourable.

-4\.Their punishment— *Ps 78:57*.
+4\.
+Their punishment— *Ps 78:57*.
 Deprived of their special honour. *Re 3:11*. *C. D.*

 **Verses 70-72.** Spiritual promotions.